DanShockley/FmClipTools/README.md

 * Activate the checkbox for "Show Script menu in menu bar"
 * Switch to FileMaker
 * Click the Scripts menu, then pick "Open Scripts Folder -> Open FileMaker Pro Advanced Scripts Folder"
-* Put an alias to these scripts into that folder.
+* Put an alias to each of the Scripts into that folder.